Josué Tiendrébéogo

-Wendkuuni Josué Tiendrébéogo (born 21 November 2002) is a Burkinabé professional football player who plays as an attacking midfielder for Annecy and the Burkina Faso national team.
+Wendkuuni Josué Tiendrébéogo (born 21 November 2002) is a Burkinabé professional football player who plays as an attacking midfielder for Serbian SuperLiga club IMT and the Burkina Faso national team.

 Career

 A youth product of Football Plus Academy, Tiendrébéogo began his senior career with Majestic FC in the Burkinabé Premier League in 2019.
 In 2024, he was the league's top scorer and player of the season.
 On 6 August 2024, he transferred to the French club Annecy in the Ligue 2 on a 2-year contract.

 International career

 Tiendrébéogo was called up to the Burkina Faso national team since 2022, originally with their A' side.
 In November 2024, he was called up to the national team for a set of 2025 Africa Cup of Nations qualification matches.